YankoChergov55/completefy-typescript/README.md

 **Completefy** is a **Practice Project** — its goal is to reinforce essential backend concepts in a focused, hands-on way.

-Think of it as your training ground before entering the deeper layers of production-ready systems.
+Training ground before entering the deeper layers of production-ready systems.

 ## 🧱 Tech Stack